pommicket/ted/README.md

 Otherwise, you'll get a popup showing all possible completions.
 You can press tab to select a completion (or click on it), and press
 Ctrl+space/Ctrl+shift+space to cycle between suggestions.

-Hover over a variable or function and press Shift to see its type and documentation ("hover information").
+Hover over an identifier and press Shift to see its type and documentation ("hover information").

+While your cursor is over an identifier, you can press Ctrl to highlight where it is used ("document highlights").
+If you turn on `highlight-auto` in the settings, the highlights will appear even if you don't press Ctrl.

+Press Ctrl+U to see usages of the identifier under the cursor.
+You can use Ctrl+\[ and Ctrl+\] to navigate between them, just like build errors.

 If these features aren't working properly and you don't know why, try running ted in a terminal (non-Windows) or a debugger (Windows) so you can see the stderr output from the server.